Your web headline is stuck in the past.

 Let me show you what I mean...

 I am a messaging advisor.
-I help entrepreneurs and entrepreneurial companies know what to say and how to say it.
+I help entrepreneurs and founders of entrepreneurial companies know what to say and how to say it so they attract a buying audience.

 If I wanted to focus on what my product is, I could (very easily) say: